-You are invited to participate in a research study to calibrate a high quality low-cost 3D printed pulse oximeter.
+You are invited to participate in a research study to calibrate a low-cost 3D printed pulse oximeter.
 A pulse oximeter is a sensor device placed on the finger to measure oxygen levels in the blood.
 All emergency department patients and adults over the age of 18 are eligible to participate in this study.
 This letter contains information to help you decide whether or not to participate in this research study.
 It is important for you to understand why the study is being conducted and what it will involve.
 Please take the time to review it carefully and feel free to ask questions if anything is unclear or there are words/phrases that you do not understand.

-The purpose of this study is to calibrate and validate a high quality low-cost 3D printed pulse oximeter that measures oxygen levels in the blood.
+The purpose of this study is to calibrate and validate a low-cost 3D printed pulse oximeter that measures oxygen levels in the blood.
 Measurements from the experimental pulse oximeter will be compared to a gold standard – the pulse oximeter currently used in the emergency department at London Health Sciences Centre (LHSC).
 The experimental pulse oximeter can be manufactured at a fraction of the cost of currently employed devices and may be a cost-effective alternative for hospitals and clinics in both the developed and developing worlds.

-You are being asked to help validate a new high quality low-cost 3D printed pulse oximeter.
+You are being asked to help validate a new low-cost 3D printed pulse oximeter.
 Your participation in the study involves completion of the study protocol.
 All study procedures will be conducted in the emergency department at Victoria Hospital and University Hospital at LHSC by an experienced emergency physician (EP).
 350 participants will be recruited examine the validity of the calibrated experimental pulse oximeter.
 The experimental and control pulse oximeters will be placed on two different fingers on the same hand.
 Measurements of oxygen saturation will be recorded to establish equivalence of the two oximeters.
 This study takes approximately 5 minutes to complete, is completely non-invasive, and will not interfere with regular clinical care.

 This study is part of an unfunded research project being under taken by Dr. Tarek Loubani of Western University.
 Should you require any further information, please feel free to contact: Dr. Tarek Loubani (tlouban@uwo.ca), Carrie Wakem (carrie.wakem@lhsc.on.ca) or Melanie Columbus (melanie.columbus@lhsc.on.ca) at 519-685-8500 ext 55014.